kewok/spegg/README.md

 The exact numbers may very well differ, however depending on your hardware.

 This just gives you a flavor for running a **sPEGG** simulation.
-If you are interested in simulating more biologically relevant models, have a look at the examples described  ([here](arXiv.org)).
+If you are interested in simulating more biologically relevant models, have a look at the other examples described  ([here](arXiv.org)).
 To configure and run those models, you'll want to modify the deme_config.txt and environment_config.txt files as well.

 For those of you who'd like to build your own **sPEGG** model, have a look at our more in-depth [Tutorial](https://github.com/kewok/spegg/Documentation/tutorial.md).

 ## License
 **sPEGG** is released under the terms of the GNU Public License v3.0.
-Please refer to the LICENSE file.
+Please refer to the LICENSE file. © Kenichi Okamoto, 2016.